-22. Student Success Center - A goal on the AVC Title V Solo Grant approved by the U.S. Department of Education is to develop and establish a Success Center to assess and place students, improve student success, develop articulation with college-level coursework and build competencies in basic skills.
-Further defined/described, the goal is to establish a faculty-driven and student-focused Success Center that will provide fully integrated academic and other support services to students.
+21. Student Success Center - A goal on the AVC Title V Solo Grant approved by the U.S. Department of Education is to develop and establish a Success Center to assess and place students, improve student success, develop articulation with college-level coursework and build competencies in basic skills.
+Further defined/described, the goal is to establish a faculty-driven and student-focused Success Center that will provide fully integrated academic and other support services to students and faculty to further improve outcomes and success for the most under-prepared students.
 Since fall 2011, English, reading and math faculty, as well as the AVC Basic Skills Committee, have started the dialogue and started collaborating in developing the initial design(s) for a faculty-driven and student success-focused AVC Student Success Center.

-23. Learning Center Online Tutoring and Scheduling Project - Using AskOnline tutoring and schedule platform, the Learning Center (LC) will provide students at AVC online tutoring and scheduling student support services in math, writing, reading, ESL, academic skills, and multidisciplinary subjects.
+22. Learning Center Online Tutoring and Scheduling Project - Using AskOnline tutoring and schedule platform, the Learning Center (LC) will provide students at AVC online tutoring and scheduling student support services in math, writing, reading, ESL, academic skills, and multi-disciplinary subjects.
 Students have the opportunity and convenience to schedule and do tutorial sessions online instead of coming in person.
 With many students in need of tutoring and with lack of space in the Learning Center to accommodate tutorial sessions for students, online tutoring and scheduling is an efficient solution.
 LC tutorial specialists will coordinate the tutorial session schedules, process and procedures for students to sign up and receive tutorial services, as well as track online tutoring usage and provide necessary reports.
 The LC Online Tutoring and Scheduling Project is the process of web design and implementation.
 It will be fully implemented in summer or fall 2012.